AbstractedChalupas/We-Tube/README.md

   		}
   	})

+We used Mongoose as the ORM to handle all data.
+We do not have a controller for the Mongoose model at the moment since we are only performing one operation per log in, however that is a possible way to refactor (and to add more use to the database).

 #Routing
-Server Side API routes | Function
+Server Side API Routes | Function
 ----------------------|---------
 /api/loggedin| GET request to determine whether not a user has been authenticated with Google /api/logout | GET request which removes the token to log a user out.
 This does not log the user out of their Google Account however.